chi-apache-flink-meetup/welcome/README.md

 • Hadoop and Storm compatibilities layers to preserve your investment in Hadoop MapReduce and Storm and simply run your legacy code on Flink

 Apache Flink is a community-driven open source framework for scalable stream and batch processing of Big Data.
 Apache Flink provides an execution engine, several APIs in Java and Scala and domain-specific libraries.
-Flink integrates well with other open source tools for data input and output as well as deployment. "
+Flink integrates well with other open source tools for data input and output as well as deployment.

--Slim Balgati, Chicago Flink Meetup (disbanded)